Q - Why should I join the UK-SBA?

 A - No, a CV is not a verified document and is therefore not permissible.
 You must provide verified documents for each piece of supporting evidence.

 Q - I am a practising Behaviour Analyst but I am also studying on a behaviour analysis course.
 Which membership type should I apply for?

-A - You can choose whether you want to join as a student member and make use of the student benefits, or join as a qualified practitioner and appear on the searchable Register.
-Student members don’t appear on the Register, but do have greater discounts at events, are entered into the free Quarterly Student Draw, and can apply for the Student Award.
+A - You MUST join under the category that suits your accreditation, qualification or experience.
+All student members MUST be non-practising.
+Student members do not appear on the Register, but do have greater discounts at events, are entered into the free Quarterly Student Draw, and can apply for the Student Award.

-Q - What is the difference in member benefits between Full, Associate and Affiliate members?
+Q - What is the difference in member benefits between UKBA(cert), aUKBA(cert) and Practising Registrants?

 Q - Why do I need to attach proof of my BCBA certification when I am on the BACB Register?